raku-community-modules/File-Find/README.md

 on errors such as 'Access is denied', but rather ignore the errors and keep going.

-**Perl 5's File::Find**
+**Perl's File::Find**

-Please note, that this module is not trying to be the verbatim port of Perl 5's File::Find module.
-Its interface is closer to Perl 5's File::Find::Rule, and its features are planned to be similar one day.
+Please note, that this module is not trying to be the verbatim port of Perl's File::Find module.
+Its interface is closer to Perl's File::Find::Rule, and its features are planned to be similar one day.

 ## CAVEATS

-List assignment is eager in Perl 6, so if you assign `find()` result to an array, the elements will be copied and the laziness will be spoiled.
+List assignment is eager in Raku, so if you assign `find()` result to an array, the elements will be copied and the laziness will be spoiled.
 For a proper lazy list, assign a result to a scalar value (see SYNOPSIS).